 Homeless status is determined in cooperation with the parent or guardian.
 In the case of unaccompanied youth, status is determined by the Charter School Liaison.

-Charter School Liaison: The Executive Director designates the following position as the Charter School Liaison for homeless students (42 U.S.C. § 11432(g)(1)(J)(ii)):
+Charter School Liaison: The Superintendent or designee designates the following staff person as the Charter School Liaison for homeless students (42 U.S.C. § 11432(g)(1)(J)(ii)):